 Lessees are required to obtain and maintain physical damage insurance and liability insurance.
-Dealers that sell receivables to CNH Capital America under its current dealer agreements are responsible for verifying physical damage insurance on the leased equipment at the time the lease is originated.
+Dealers that sell receivables to CNH Capital America under its current dealer agreements are responsible for verifying physical damage or liability insurance on the leased equipment at the time the lease is originated.
 If a dealer fails to verify physical damage insurance coverage and the lessee did not obtain insurance coverage at the time the lease was originated, the dealer is required to repurchase the lease and is responsible for any damages or losses incurred by CNH Capital America as a result thereof.
-Dealers that sell receivables to CNH Capital America through dealer agreements to which New Holland Credit is a party and which New Holland Credit has assigned to CNH Capital America are not required to verify physical damage insurance on the leased equipment.
-If, however, the lessee does not have insurance coverage at the time the lease was originated, CNH Capital America can require the dealer to repurchase the lease.
 See "Origination of Receivables-Dealer Agreements" in this prospectus.